FabricMC/fabric-docs/develop/items/first-item.md

 To simplify the registering of items, you can create a method that accepts an instance of an item and a string identifier.

+This method will create an item with the provided identifier and register it with the game's item registry.

-You can put this method in a class called `ModItems` (or whatever you want to name the class!).
+You can put this method in a class called `ModItems` (or whatever you want to name the class).

 Mojang does this with their items as well!
 Check out the `Items` class for inspiration.